 Enums and Pattern Matching

 In this chapter we’ll look at enumerations, also referred to as enums.
 Enums allow you to define a type by enumerating its possible values.
-First we’ll define and use an enum to show how an enum can encode meaning along with data.
-ThenNext, we’ll explore a particularly useful enum, called Option, which expresses that a value can be either something or nothing.
-NextThen we’ll look at how pattern matching in the match statementexpression makes it easy to run different code for different values of an enum.
-Finally, we’ll cover how the if let construct is another convenient and concise idiom you have available to handle enums in your code.
+First, we’ll define and use an enum to show how an enum can encode meaning along with data.
+Next, we’ll explore a particularly useful enum, called Option, which expresses that a value can be either something or nothing.
+Then we’ll look at how pattern matching in the match expression makes it easy to run different code for different values of an enum.
+Finally, we’ll cover how the if let construct is another convenient and concise idiom available to you to handle enums in your code.

-Enums are a feature in many languages, but their capabilities differ per-language.
-Rust’s enums are most similar to “algebraic data types” in functional languages like F#, OCaml, or Haskell.
+Enums are a feature in many languages, but their capabilities differ in each language.
+Rust’s enums are most similar to algebraic data types in functional languages like F#, OCaml, and Haskell.

 Defining an Enum

 Let’s look at a situation we might want to express in code and see why enums are useful and more appropriate than structs in this case.
 Say we need to work with IP addresses.
-There are two major standards used for IP addresses today: version four and version six.
+Currently, two major standards are used for IP addresses: version four and version six.
 These are the only possibilities for an IP address that our program will come across: we can enumerate all possible values, which is where enumeration gets its name.

-Any IP address can be either a version four or a version six address, but not both at the same time.
-That property of IP addresses makes the enum data structure appropriate for this case, since enum values can only be one of the variants.
-Both version four and version six addresses are still fundamentally IP addresses, though, so they should be treated as the same type when the code is handling situations that apply to any kind of IP address.
+Any IP address can be either a version four or a version six address but not both at the same time.
+That property of IP addresses makes the enum data structure appropriate for this case, because enum values can only be one of the variants.
+Both version four and version six addresses are still fundamentally IP addresses, so they should be treated as the same type when the code is handling situations that apply to any kind of IP address.

 We can express this concept in code by defining an IpAddrKind enumeration and listing the possible kinds an IP address can be, V4 and V6.
 These are known as the variants of the enum: